iluvdata/pdf_scrape/README.md

 [![Open your Home Assistant instance and show an integration.](https://my.home-assistant.io/badges/integration.svg)](https://my.home-assistant.io/redirect/integration/?domain=pdf_scrape)

 Click on the three dots to the right of your intergation's entry name.
 On the menu click "+ Add Search Target" to start the configuration flow for the search target.
 This should be intuitive.

+This will create a subentry under the PDF configuration entry for the individual sensor that you've created.